 To address this issue, we proposed a modified version of the original algorithm introduced by \cite{ThompsonBakerCLM1981}, reformulating the PCLM estimation process.
 This reformulation is based on defining a working latent response rather than a working regression matrix.
 This is similar to the E-step in the EM algorithm, but is done purely for computational convenience.
 Unlike the EM algorithm, which assumes a distribution for the latent data, our approach assumes a Poisson distribution for the observed aggregated counts.
 This key distinction ensures that the method focuses directly on the observed data without alternating between observed and latent distributions.
 By redefining the algorithm in terms of the working response, the entire process is reformulated as a Generalized Linear Array Model \citep[GLAM,][]{CurrieDurbanEilersGLAM2006}, significantly reducing computational complexity and enabling the estimation of models that were previously computationally infeasible.

+The simulation studies and real-world applications presented in this paper demonstrate the versatility and computational efficiency of the proposed methodology in the context of grouped count data.
+The first simulation study reaffirmed the high accuracy of the PCLM in recovering the latent distribution from aggregated data.
+The second study addressed the central contribution of this work, evaluating the performance of the new GLAM-based estimation algorithm across a variety of data structures, including two-, three-, and four-dimensional settings.
+The results clearly demonstrate that the proposed approach achieves substantial computational gains, by orders of magnitude, compared to the original PCLM algorithm; in fact, for large datasets, which are common in empirical applications, the original algorithm often fails to produce estimates altogether, making the proposed method not only more efficient but in many cases the only viable solution.

-The presented applications demonstrate the versatility and computational efficiency of the proposed methodology using two real-world mortality examples.
-First, Swedish female mortality grouped by age and year is analyzed, showcasing the method's capability to disaggregate aggregated counts into finer resolutions while preserving accuracy and computational feasibility.
+These findings are further supported by real-world applications.
+In particular, Swedish female mortality grouped by age and year is analyzed, illustrating the method's capability to disaggregate aggregated counts into finer resolutions while preserving accuracy and computational feasibility.